 Personally, I recommend Lastpass.
 It is super handy.
 It is, genuinely, a piece of software worth paying for.
 It is a piece of software that will make you — once you get the hang of it — never want to go back to the old method of relying upon your failing squidgy bits.
 Brains just aren’t meant for remembering passwords in a secure way.
 (Numerous studies and practical reality show.)
 And, it is hard to replace passwords with anything else.
 AND, EVERYTHING USES PASSWORDS, basically.

-I also recommend two-factor authenication.
-But, for some people, and in some situations, it can be annoying.
+I also recommend two-factor authentication.
+But, for some people, and in some situations, it’s annoying.
 Don’t worry about that yet.
 A Password Manager, for those without either, is a more important bit of kit.

 I’ll write another post later, giving a bit more detail, about how to use a Password Manager, and perhaps I’ll compare some of the current offerings.
 But, this is just a quick tip.
-If you are having trouble with passwords — or you suspect that ‘EverybodyLovesRaymond’ isn’t a secure password because you’ve used it for the last 7 years on every sad-scrap-of-a-site you’ve had the chance to — then something like Lastpass is well-worth your time.
+If you are having trouble with passwords — or you suspect that ‘EverybodyLovesRaymond’ isn’t a secure password because you’ve used it for the last 7 years on every sad-scrap-of-a-site you’ve visited — then something like Lastpass is well-worth your time.
 Check it out.
 Honestly.
 Life-saver.